-This dairy free chocolate brownies recipe is the one you want to try because you can’t use butter in for your brownies.
+This dairy-free chocolate brownies recipe is the one you want to try because you can’t use butter for your brownies.

 And the reason may vary.
-Some of us may have a dairy intolerance, or some of us simply don’t have butter ready in the pantry/ kitchen.
+Some of us may have a dairy intolerance, or some of us may be vegans.
+And some of us simply don’t have butter ready in the pantry/ kitchen.

 Whichever reason you have, these brownies will satisfy your chocolate cravings in no time.

-There are hundreds of chocolate brownie recipes you can find on the internet, from books, TV, etc.
+There are hundreds of chocolate brownie recipes you can find on the internet, in books, TV, etc.

 Over the years, I’ve tried so many chocolate brownie recipes myself.
 Some I quite love the taste like Jamie Oliver’s brownies or like this recipe from BBC.
 But they’re either hassle in the methods, or they use many ingredients that I don’t always have in my pantry.